Tips for International Travel

 Our favorite travel websites:

-Laura Pardo and her family are currently traveling through Europe for ten months.
+Laura Pardo and her family traveled through Europe for ten months.